thebearup/Projects/Leo/README.txt

 - Gogo/Leo cannot equip swords, so if you unequip the Crystal sword, you can't reequip it.

+The zip file now includes a .srm file.
+The party is just outside of Thamasa, so you can quickly recruit Leo :)

 This patch was made using ff6tools; credit to everything8215 for making this excellent toolset. https://github.com/everything8215/ff6tools